dharmab/skyeye/docs/CONTRIBUTING.md

 }
 ```

-I don't have this project set up to build/run/debug through VSC yet.
+I don't have this project set up to build/run/debug through VSC yet- but it's possible to do interactive debugging so by running `skyeye.exe` through `dlv --headless --listen=:2345 exec skyeye.exe...` and then attaching VSC to a remote debugger on port 2345.

 ### Linux

 🐧 Use your favorite editor.

 TODO guide to project architecture, file and package layout, entrypoints